HamzaJirah/vanilla-javascript-image-gallery-slideshow/README.md

 No library whatsoever, only plain javascript used to create the image gallery slideshow.
 If you find it useful, please feel free to adopt it in your project.
-After all, I made it watching a video tutorial.
+After all, I created it watching a video tutorial from Brad Traversy.